akash-singh-sndk/SPDK_SYSTEM_SETUP/README.md

     ```bash
     VENDOR_DEVICE="15b7 5011"
     ```
-    You can find your device's IDs using `lspci -nn | grep -i nvme`.
+    You can find your device's IDs using `lspci -nn | grep "Non-Volatile memory controller"`.

   - **[Optional] SPDK_PARENT_DIR, UBUNTU_USER:**
     Change these variables if your username or home directory is different.